 I heard myself say, “Don’t worry about checking your email.
 I will send you a text to let you know when you have an email in your inbox from me.”
 And then it struck me: what’s next?
 I’ll send a carrier pigeon to notify the student when he has a text that notifies him when he has an email?
 Professors in college aren’t going to do that.
 His boss at his job won’t do that.
 Why am I?

-As a college counselor, I am often telling parents to let the reigns loosen up a bit, let the student own the process, take a step back, etc. But, when I heard myself telling a student that they didn’t need to check their email, that I would notify them when they had mail waiting, that was when I realized I was doing too much hand-holding myself.
+As a college counselor, I am often telling parents to loosen the reins a bit, let the student own the process, take a step back, etc. But, when I heard myself telling a student that they didn’t need to check their email, that I would notify them when they had mail waiting, that was when I realized I was doing too much hand-holding myself.

 I offer this example to convey how easy it is to do the wrong thing in the name of helping students.
 No one is perfect, and it’s understandable that parents would be inclined to take care of their children.
 It’s easy to get caught up in doing things for them.
 They are busy, we tell ourselves.
 They are stressed, we reason.
 But if they don’t figure this stuff out now, when will they?
 If we don’t let students own the college process, we are doing them a great disservice.